kirkshoop/async_scope/asyncscope.md

  - An `async_scope` must provide an `@_on-empty-sender_@` that completes when all spawned senders are complete.
  - An `async_scope` must constrain `spawn()` and `spawn_future()` must start the given sender before they exit.

-More on these items can be found below in the [Design considerations](#design-considerations) section.
+More on these items can be found below in the sections below.

 ## Definitions